 ☆ I will share it on my Tumblr account on the day it goes live

-☆ I will schedule 2 tweets on the following day it goes live.
+☆ I will schedule 2 tweets after it goes live.

 Contact form for guest posters